DigiHatrix/Auto-Image-Alt-Text-Generator-For-SEO-wp/README.md

 Absolutely!
 You can edit alt text directly in the Media Library or from the plugin's dashboard.

 ### Is there a limit?
 Free users get 10 AI generations per month.
-Pro users get 100 per month.
+Pro users get 50 per month.
+You can also purchase Generation Packs ($5 for 20 generations) as one-time purchases that never expire.

 ### Does it work with WooCommerce/ACF/other plugins?
 Yes!
 It works with any WordPress image in the Media Library, regardless of how it was uploaded.